-15 1 Introduction
+1 Introduction

-Global plate tectonic reconstructions are mostly based on the knowledge and reliability of magnetic anomalies that record age, rate and direction of sea-floor spreading (Stampfli and Borel, 2002; Müller et al., 2008; Seton et al., 2012).
-Where these constraints are lacking or their recognition ambiguous, kinematic reconstructions rely on the description and interpretation of the structural, sedimentary, igneous and metamorphic rocks of rifted margins and orogens (e.g., Handy et al., 2010; McQuarrie
+Plate tectonic reconstructions are based on the knowledge of magnetic anomalies that record age, rate and direction of seafloor spreading.
+Where these constraints are lacking or their recognition ambiguous, kinematic reconstructions rely on the description and interpretation of the structural, sedimentary, igneous and metamorphic rocks of rifted margins and orogens

-20 and Van Hinsbergen, 2013).
+20 corresponding to diffuse plate boundaries.
 However, the required quantification and distribution of finite strain into deformed continents remain often uncertain due to the poor preservation of pre-kinematic markers.